Illusive7Man/ASR/README.md

 I am sure it is going to be of help to someone doing ASR.
 I will put up a more updated, more modular version.

+If you wonder how was its correctness checked, it was by comparing its results with a (almost) same Python implementation on PC.